 Does the department provide mock interviews?

-Are all students and faculty members aware of sources of information such as The MLA Guide to the Job Search and Advice to Search Committee Members and Job Seekers on Faculty Recruitment and Hiring, prepared by the MLA Committee on Academic Freedom and Professional Rights and Responsibilities?
+Are all students and faculty members aware of sources of information such as The MLA Guide to the Job Search and Guidelines for Search Committees and Job Seekers on Entry-Level Faculty Recruitment and Hiring, prepared by the MLA Committee on Academic Freedom and Professional Rights and Responsibilities?
 Do faculty members know about relevant articles on the job-search and interview process published in Profession and the ADE and ADFL bulletins?
 Are these publications readily available to students?

 Are students and faculty members aware of job-related sessions and services that ADE and ADFL provide at the MLA convention: the preconvention workshops for job seekers, the preconvention workshop for members of search committees, the mock-interview sessions, and individual counseling?